 The District continues to balance current need versus available resources.
 Additional testing requirements by the State (ISAT) and Federal Government (NCLB) have increased the administrative burden to the District.
-In fiscal year 2011, significant improvement had been made in meeting the Adequate Yearly Progress (AYP) goals according to the guidelines set forth by NCLB.
-The High School, Base Primary, East Elementary, and Pine have met their AYP goals in FY 2011.
-Meeting the AYP standards will be the focus of resource allocation in FY 2012.
+In fiscal year 2012, significant improvement had been made in meeting the Adequate Yearly Progress (AYP) goals according to the guidelines set forth by NCLB.
+The Junior High School, Base Primary, West Elementary, North Elementary, and Pine have met their AYP goals in FY 2012.
+Meeting the AYP standards will be the focus of resource allocation in FY 2013.
 The District continues to face difficult choices over the allocation of available resources in light of increasing costs and reduced funding.

-The District has seen an overall decline in enrollment for seven of the past nine years.
-Since fiscal year 2000-2001, enrollment has dropped from a high of 4,454 enrolled students to 3,795 at the end of fiscal year 2010-2011.
-This past year showed a decrease of 146 students from the prior fiscal year.
-The enrollment on the air base has fallen from 1,022 students in fiscal year 2000-2001 to a current enrollment of 284.
-Housing reconstruction on the base is on hold pending the awarding of the construction bid.
-There are five bases nationally that are involved in this housing upgrade hold.
-This restricts the number of students living on base and affects our federal reimbursement per military child.
+The District has seen an overall decline in enrollment for eight of the past ten years.
+Since fiscal year 2000-2001, enrollment has dropped from a high of 4,454 enrolled students to 3,740 at the end of fiscal year 2011-2012.
+This past year showed a decrease of 55 students from the prior fiscal year.
+The enrollment on the air base has fallen from 1,022 students in fiscal year 2000-2001 to a current enrollment of 285.
+Housing reconstruction on the base is starting to progress after the awarding of the construction bid.
+Until the projects are completed, this renovation restricts the number of students living on base and affects our federal reimbursement per military child.

-In May of 2010, the voters of Mountain Home approved a supplemental levy of 2.8 million dollars per year for two years to stabilize the funding for the district during the revenue cutbacks from the state and federal governments.
-This levy saved employee layoffs, service cutbacks, and athletics in the district which would have resulted in significant operational changes.
+In May of 2012, the voters of Mountain Home approved a supplemental levy of \$2.7 million per year for two years to stabilize the funding for the district during the revenue cutbacks from the state and federal governments.
+This levy saved employee layoffs, service cutbacks, and athletic opportunities in the district which would have resulted in significant operational changes.

-For the fiscal year 2011 budget, significant cutbacks were implemented to reduce overall district wide expenses.
-Certified and classified staff were given furlough days resulting in a 4% decrease in their annual compensation.
-Administrative staff was given a 6.5% reduction in compensation.
-Educational and experience advances were initially frozen at the FY 2010 levels.
-Federal Ed Jobs funding allowed some of these reductions to be reinstated.
+For the fiscal year 2012 budget, significant cutbacks were implemented to reduce overall district wide expenses.
+Salary scales were frozen again for all staff and furlough days required of year around staff.
+Educational and experience advances were implemented due to similar actions by the State Legislature.
+Salary funding from the State however remained behind with several areas of funding not reinstated from prior year cuts.
 Healthcare benefits were reduced by the inclusion of a pharmacy deductible and higher annual deductibles.
-Athletic programs were reduced or eliminated and professional development days for staff were eliminated.
-There were several positions not filled or filled with classified para-professionals.
-These operational adjustments along with the support of the community and the supplemental levy described above brought the district into a positive financial position at the end of FY 2011.
+There were several positions not filled or filled with classified para-professionals instead of certified staff.
+This was in part a reduction to the declining enrollment figures projected for the current year.
+These operational adjustments along with the support of the community and the supplemental levy described above gave the District a slight increase in its financial position at the end of FY 2012.

-The budget for FY 2012 again reflects another anticipated decrease in funding from the State of Idaho for education.
-We have budgeted 14 certified less staff in FY 2012 than in FY 2011, 22 fewer classified staff, and one less administrator.
-We budgeted a reduction in enrollment by 70 students or another 1.8% decrease in students.
-Transportation costs were reduced by eliminating several bus stops.
+The budget for FY 2013 again reflects another anticipated decrease in funding from the State of Idaho for education.
+We have budgeted three certified less staff in FY 2013 than in FY 2012, fewer classified staff, and shifted one administrator to perform dual duties.
+We budgeted a reduction in enrollment by 90 students or another 1.8% decrease in students.
 Funds have been withheld by the State Department of Education from discretionary use by the local boards to be dedicated to a state mandated pay for performance criteria and technology of some kind.